Overview

 Clinical Support

-The Medical Library is the library for the Yale New Haven Hospital, currently the largest hospital in the country.
+The Medical Library is the library for the Yale New Haven Hospital.
 To support this clinical enterprise, there are five dedicated clinical librarians at the Medical Library.
 They teach in residents’ and fellows’ didactic programs, find information for patient care, support education in the clinical environment, and provide support for Graduate Medical Education.

 They meet with clinicians wherever and whenever is most convenient for clinicians: in the operating room suites, intensive care units, radiology reading rooms, or anywhere in the clinical environment.
 We also support dietitians, occupational therapists, chaplains, and many other functions across the hospital.